fexmetrica/fex-metrica/fexSDK/samples/README.md

 2. Temporal processing;
 3. Normalization.

+###Spatial Processing

-**Spatial Preprocessing** is mostly used to identify "false allarm," namely frames for which [Emotient SDK](http://www.emotient.com) identifies a face, which is most likely not a face, or it is not the face of the participant under consideration.
+These operations are mostly used to identify "false allarm," namely frames for which [Emotient SDK](http://www.emotient.com) identifies a face, which is most likely not a face, or it is not the face of the participant under consideration.
 Two helpfull methods for this are **coregister** and **falsepositive**:

 ```Matlab